“Grandma’s tortilla hands“.

 While a tortilla press does not supply the tortilla-making-staccato of the traditional, handmade method, the bowl of soft dough and the wafting smells of the warming tortillas cooking in the pan on my stove made me smile.

-The tortilla press I used for this can be purchased on Amazon.
+The tortilla press (amazon affiliate link) I used for this can be purchased on Amazon.

 Recipe republished from the Gracious Pantry archives.
 Originally published 3/11/15.